 A breast implant is basically a breast-shaped container that is filled with salt-water (called “saline”) or something that feels like Jell-O (called “silicone”).
 The implant is inserted under a layer of muscle in the chest.

-Getting an implant usually involves 2 steps.
-First, the surgeon inserts a device called an “expander.”
-This device stretches the skin and muscle in the chest, so that they can hold the implant.
+Getting an implant can be either one or two steps, depending on the skin flap at the time of mastectomy.
+In the two stage procedure, the surgeon inserts a device called an “expander.”
+This device stretches the skin and muscle in the chest, so that they can hold the implant later.
 Doctors gradually add more and more fluid to the expander until the skin and muscle are stretched enough for the implant.
 Then, the surgeon does another surgery to insert the implant.
 Implants are best for women with smaller breasts that don’t droop.

 How does reconstruction with a flap work?